glbala87/ELLA_tool/docs/technical/annotation.md

 - File: `annotation-config.yml`
 - Key: `view`

-With the annotation JSON structure built by the `deposit`-key, the `view`-key determines what and how the annotation should displayed in the front end's [Classification](/manual/classification-page) page.
+With the annotation JSON structure built by the `deposit` key, the `view` key determines what and how the annotation should displayed in the front end's [Classification](/manual/classification-page) page.

 The list defined under this key defines the key components required for showing annotation: